 Table of Contents

-Let’s start with our favorite London photo spot and work our way west through the city.
+Let’s start with our favorite photo spot in London and work our way west through the city.

-No matter what time of year, or what time of day, Tower Bridge is sure to delight.
-It’s photogenic from all sides, depending on the light you are dealing with.
-Plus, You can even go to the top of the towers and cross the glass walkway.
-Try to time it with the bridge opening for a large ship to pass.
+No matter what time of year, or what time of day, Tower Bridge is a sight to behold.
+For a fee, you can even go to the top of the towers and cross the glass walkway.
+Try to time your visit to the glass walkway with the bridge opening for a large ship to pass.

-When the crowds clear out and the lights turn on, the bridge turns from gorgeous to stunning.
+At night, when the crowds clear and the lights turn on, the bridge turns from gorgeous to stunning.
 Get up close with a wide and capture the details of the tower.
 Or, head to our favorite little outcropping on the South Bank to get a captivating view of the full bridge.

 You would think you can get a good shot from Tower Bridge, but it’s not that easy.
 A set of trees block the way.
 However, you can get decent photos of the surrounding walls and gates.